‘…if you have ever experienced that mystery of nature that men call ebheshina…dream….then this is for you….’

 Many years ago, as a little child, in response to one of my numerous and persistent questions, my father told me that when one dreamt, one was practically falling.
 That dreaming was like falling from the peak of a huge mountain or tumbling into the dark depths of a bottomless abyss.
-This definition-his definition- of ebheshina didn’t only scare me at that time, it also did a lot to confuse me and as well set the tone for what the concept of dream would mean to me in later years.
+This definition-his definition- of ebheshina didn’t only scare me at that time, it also did a lot to confuse me and as well set the tone for what the concept of dream would mean for me in later years.
 In retrospect, I understand now that it was the sort of answer one gave to an inquisitive child.
 That kind of answer that was meant to scare and at the same time discourage the child from threading on dangerous terrains.
 Terrain of enquiries that was too problematic for young minds to process.
-Despite this response from my father as an adult whose sole intention then was to discourage me, a nagging child, because he felt I was too young to understand certain mysteries about life, though scared and confused, I was not satisfied.
-Deep inside me, I knew there had to be more to ebheshina; more to the explanation and the reason men dream.

 I didn’t understand what my childhood dreams were or what meaning they held throughout those days.
 As far as I can tell today, for me, there is still, as it was before, a stark misunderstanding what dreams are.
 Usually, when people cannot or do not get a full grasp of something, their misunderstanding most often tends to open such things as they cannot comprehend to tremendous speculation.
 And those speculations usually end up with the tendency of making such things either feared or misrepresented.
 All my life, apart from the fear of ebheshina that had become part of my psyche, my head has been filled with conjectures about the true meaning of dreams and the purpose they served.
 I have always asked and continue to ask myself, why do humans dream?